jessepav/lacygoill-wiki-backup/vim/ex.md

 ---

-`$ exim`  is not  installed by default;  and we  don't have it  when we  use our script to manually compile and install Vim from source.
+`exim` is not installed by default; and we  don't have it when we use our script to manually compile and install Vim from source.

 From `:h exim`: